Akshayvm98/resources/README.md

 * [IndiaBits](https://t.me/indiabits)

-If you think something's missing, feel free to let us know about it [here](https://github.com/blockchainedindia/resources/issues/new).
+If you think something's missing, please feel free to let us know about it [here](https://github.com/blockchainedindia/resources/issues/new).
 And we would make sure to add you as collborator. :)